mamabusi/openshift-on-ibm-cloud-workshops/1-understanding-openshift/Part4.md

 ## Deploy an application on OpenShift on the IBM Cloud

-The setup of the OpenShift cluster must be completed to be able to run through this workshop.
+The above setup of the OpenShift cluster must be completed to be able to run through this workshop.

 This workshop is divided in two sections: